 - Studio session times in your free periods to help balance the workload with your other subjects.

 - Practical Exams are at earlier times to other subjects which will help balance your A-level workload.

 - Visits to other A Level schools to compare and meet with students.

 - Help with university applications, portfolios, and interview techniques.

 There are many possible degree options, including: Architecture, Art Conservation, Art History, Art Therapy, Fashion Design, Film/Video Production, Fine Art, Graphic Design, Illustration, Interior Design, Jewellery Design, Photography, Production Design, Textile Design, Theatre Design, Three-dimensional Design and Web Design.

 What career opportunities are there?

-The career possibilities are very wide and include: Animator, Architect, Art Therapist, Art Restoration, Cartoonist, Computer Game Designer, Community Arts Worker, Exhibition Designer, Fashion Designer, Film/Video Maker, Fine Artist, Furniture Designer, Graphic Designer, Illustrator, Interior Designer, Jeweller, Museum /gallery Conservator, Medical Illustrator, Printmaker, Product Designer, teacher, Theatre Designer.
+The career possibilities are very wide and include: Animator, Architect, Art Therapist, Art Restoration, Cartoonist, Computer Game Designer, Community Arts Worker, Exhibition Designer, Fashion Designer, Film/Video Maker, Fine Artist, Furniture Designer, Graphic Designer, Illustrator, Interior Designer, Jeweller, Museum / Gallery Conservator, Medical Illustrator, Printmaker, Product Designer, Teacher, Theatre Designer.

-Syllabus: A Level Art and Design
+Syllabus: A Level Art and Design: Art, Craft and Design

 Examination Board: AQA